Everything we know about the Kyle Rittenhouse trial

 The trial heated up when Rittenhouse took the stand in his own defense.
 At one point, Rittenhouse broke into tears when his attorneys questioned him about why he fatally shot the first victim.
 He later told the court, "I didn't do anything wrong, I was defending myself."

-The night of August 25, 2020, Rittenhouse attended a protest in Kenosha, Wisconsin, after police shot and wounded Jacob Blake.
-Armed with an AR-15 style rifle, the teen shot three men, killing two and wounding one.
+The night of August 25, 2020, Rittenhouse went to Kenosha during protests after police shot and wounded Jacob Blake.
+Armed with an AR-15 style rifle, Rittenhouse shot three men, killing two and wounding one.
 The teenager was able to leave the city and return home to Illinois.
 A month later, he was extradited to Wisconsin after his arrest.

 Who is Kyle Rittenhouse?

 Rittenhouse told jurors he is now studying nursing at Arizona State University.
-The school reportedly clarified that Rittenhouse enrolled in online classes but has not been admitted to the university's nursing school.
+In a statement, the school clarified that Rittenhouse enrolled in online classes but has not been admitted to the university's nursing school.

 He also said he had worked as a lifeguard in Kenosha and was part of an EMT cadet program where he learned CPR and basic first aid.
 At trial, he admitted that he falsely claimed to be a certified EMT on the night of the shooting.

-At a hearing Friday, his attorney said Rittenhouse suffers PTSD and is currently in therapy following the shooting.
+His attorney said Rittenhouse has suffered PTSD following the shooting and is currently in therapy.

 Who are the victims?

-Joseph Rosenbaum, 36, was the first person fatally shot by Rittenhouse on August 25, 2020.
-He was shot four times.
-Rittenhouse claims that Rosenbaum chased him and was undeterred by his rifle, and grabbed the firearm prior to being shot.
+Joseph Rosenbaum, 36, was the first person fatally shot by Rittenhouse.
+The teen claims Rosenbaum chased him and grabbed his firearm — before Rittenhouse shot him four times.
 He had never physically touched Rittenhouse.
-According to the Washington Post, Rosenbaum was homeless, struggled with bipolar disorder and just that day had been released from a hospital after attempting suicide.
-They also report he had spent years in prison for sexual contact with a minor.
+Rosenbaum was reportedly homeless, struggled with bipolar disorder and just that day had been released from a hospital after attempting suicide.
+The report said he spent years in prison for sexual contact with a minor.

 Anthony Huber, 26, was shot in the chest by Rittenhouse.
 Born in Kenosha, he died four days after his birthday according to an obituary.
-Rittenhouse says Huber had kicked him in the face and struck him in the head with his skateboard.
-Rittenhouse said he shot Huber as he tried to reach for his weapon.
+Rittenhouse claims Huber had kicked him in the face and struck him in the head with his skateboard.
+The teen says he shot Huber as he tried to reach for his weapon.

-Gaige Grosskreutz, 27, was the sole survivor of those shot by Rittenhouse that night.
-Moments after Huber was fatally shot, Grosskreutz was shot in the arm and said as a result he lost 90% of his bicep.
-He testified at the trial saying he thought "I was going to die."
+Gaige Grosskreutz, 27, was the sole survivor of the shootings.
+Moments after Huber was killed, Rittenhouse shot Grosskreutz in the arm.
+Grosskreutz says he lost 90% of his bicep.
+At trial, he admitted that he thought he was going to die.
 Rittenhouse said he reacted to seeing his handgun, which Grosskreutz explained to the court that he pulled out because he thought Rittenhouse was an active shooter.

 What are the charges?